mspnp/performance-optimization/MonolithicPersistence/README.md

 - Start the load test.

 ## Step 3: Load Test PolyController:
-- Create a web test that consists of a web service requests (httppost) with the url **http://mycloudservice.cloudapp.net/api/Poly**
+- Create a web test that consists of a web service requests (http post) with the url **http://mycloudservice.cloudapp.net/api/Poly**

-  **Note**: you need to repalce mycloudserve with the actual value.
+  **Note**: you need to replace mycloudservice with the actual value.

 - Run web test and make sure that it passes.

 - Create a load test that include the above web test and change the load test settings to the same as that of the above load test for the MonoController.

-- Connect to the production db and run the following sql to reset the PurchaseOrderHeader tabhle:
+- Connect to the production db and run the following sql to reset the PurchaseOrderHeader table:

 ```sql
 DELETE FROM Purchasing.PurchaseOrderHeader WHERE PurchaseOrderID > 4012